SanderMertens/flecs/docs/Relationships.md

 const Position *p = e.get<Serializable, Position>();
 ```

-To prevent data from being associated with pairs that can apply to components, the `Tag` property can be added to relations:
+To prevent data from being associated with pairs that can apply to components, the `Tag` property can be added to relationships:

 ```c
 // Ensure that Serializable never contains data